 New technologies also are lending themselves to the performance of remote manipulation tasks.
 For example, through the use of minicomputers programmed to control manipulators, the amount of time to perform repetitive tasks can be considerably reduced.
 This can be of great benefit when undertaking such repeated tasks as tool exchanges performed by the manipulator.
-Results of the tests performed on the WSP using microprocessor control are presented in Table III.
+Results of the tests performed on the WSP using microprocessor control are presented in Table 3.
 The benefit to the operator can be seen easily.
-Routines are also being developed in which the operator can push a button and a microprocessor can store the entire movement of the manipulator for future use.
-This can be of great benefit in complex path following or in performing tasks not known prior to the dive.
-Such a routine thus allows efficient integration of subroutine storage with actual operations.
-When considering programmed assistance, the designer must assure that the required programming time does not exceed the time in which the operator could manually perform the task, especially with tasks that are not too repetitive.
+Routines have been developed in which the operator can push a button and a microprocessor can store the entire movement of the manipulator for future use.
+This can be of great benefit in complex path-following or in performing tasks